 This will create a dump of your database and save it as db_backup.sql in the current directory.
 If you don’t have SSH access, contact your current host for assistance on how to back up the database.

 Step #4 — Restoring the Database on your New Cloudways Server

 Now we will restore the database dump we took into our Cloudways server.
 Again, open an SSH session to your Cloudways server with the appropriate credentials and run the following commands (replace dbUsername and dbName with the database username and name that you can find in the application tab of your Cloudways Platform).

 mysql -u dbUsername -p password dbName < db_backup.sql

 This will download the backup file from your old server to your Cloudways server and restore the data into the database named as dbName.

-Remove the db_backup.sql from your old server once you successfully restored the database.
+You may safey remove the db_backup.sql from your old server once you have restored the database successfully.